 What a National Bookkeeping Firm Costs

-To run a weekly payroll for 25 employees, a national bookkeeping firm might cost $4,000 to $6,000 a year if you pay in advance.
+To run a weekly payroll for 25 employees, a national bookkeeping firm might cost $4,000 to $6,000 per year if you pay in advance.
 Like a full-service payroll company, there may be upcharges for extras like processing a garnishment, or running an off-cycle payroll for year-end bonuses.

-4. Outsource Your Payroll Using Payroll Software
+4. Outsource Payroll Using Payroll Software

 What Payroll Software Costs

 Payroll software, while easier than calculating payroll manually, isn’t really outsourcing if what you’re looking for is someone else to do the work.
 You’ll still have to log in to enter hours worked (or sync and approve them if you’re using a time and attendance software, like When I Work), update employee data (pay rates), and print reports.

-5. Outsource Payroll to a Professional Employer Organization
+5. Outsource Payroll to a PEO

-We’ve reviewed the best PEOs for small business so you can review the services they offer and the relative pricing models.
+We’ve reviewed the best PEOs for small businesses so you can review the services they offer and the relative pricing models.